realitymod/Manual/en/game_modes/README.md

 >
 > A weapon cache

-The Coalition troops are required to gather intelligence by killing insurgent fighters or capturing insurgent civilians [(see The Civilian)](../the_civilian/README.md)
+The Coalition troops are required to gather intelligence by killing insurgent fighters or capturing insurgent civilians [\(see The Civilian\)](../the_civilian/README.md)
 .
 To capture a civilian, a Coalition player must be within a meter of the civilian and must either use a restrainer, which consists of a pair of ziptie plastic handcuffs, accessible by selecting the number 1 on your keyboard, or alternatively **using a shotgun**.
 This simulates immobilizing the civilian with a rubber buckshot.
 The coalition wins if they manage to destroy a certain amount weapons caches before they run out of time or tickets, otherwise the insurgent team wins the game.
 Insurgent Engineers can also repair damaged caches.
 The amount of caches is shown on map load and with scrolling messages on the server.

 To reveal the approximate location of insurgent weapons caches while playing Insurgency, intelligence has to be gathered by the coalition forces.
 The Coalition team needs 50 intelligence points \(IP\) to have the cache reveal itself after 5 minutes.
 The following list shows the amount of intelligence points gained or lost due to different actions.

-* Insurgent killed: +10 IP \(within 300m\)
+* Insurgent killed: +1 IP \(within 300m\)
 * Civilian or insurgent arrested: +10 IP
 * Civilian killed \(violating rules of engagement\): -5 IP
 * Destroying vehicles with civilian close \(within 50m for the last 60 seconds\) : -50 IP
 * Destroying unused civilian vehicles : -5 IP

 Jets, tanks and helicopters can't gain IP through these methods.
 The approximate location of the first cache is shown about 5 minutes into the round.
 Additional locations will be revealed 5 minutes after enough IP is gained by the coalition.
 There can be up to 2 active caches at the same time.
 The new location is revealed when reaching 50 intelligence points.
 If there are less than 32 players on the server the IP needed to reveal a cache is halved.
 A team can only have a maximum of 50 and a minimum of -50 IP.

 The map markers for insurgency are: